 The key to protecting servicemembers and their families is transparency - simple, clear, plain-language disclosures and terms that are fair, without tricks or traps.
 Finance companies use plain-language disclosures for servicemembers and civilian borrowers alike.
-Along these lines, AFSA members' practices include: (1) letting the borrower see the cost of the loan in simple terms; and (2) if other products are offered by the lender, such as credit insurance, providing a clear statement of the cost and the optional nature of these products, and obtaining affirmative consent if the consumer chooses to purchase such a product.
+Along these lines, AFSA members' practices include: (1) letting the borrower see the cost of the loan in simple terms; and (2) if ancillary products are offered by the lender, such as credit insurance, providing a clear statement of the cost and the optional nature of these products, and obtaining affirmative consent if the consumer chooses to purchase them.

-We want servicemembers and their families to continue to have access to affordable, safe, and disciplined consumer installment credit contracts.
-AFSA is willing, even eager, to meet with the entire military chain of command to inform them about our members' financial products and seek their advice on additional guidelines that may be needed to encourage even better lending practices.
-We will work with the Department of Defense ("DOD") and the military branches to support efforts on financial education.
+We want servicemembers and their families to continue to have access to affordable, safe and disciplined consumer installment credit.
+AFSA is willing to meet with the entire military chain of command to inform them about our members' financial products and seek their advice on additional guidelines that may be needed to encourage even better lending practices.
+We are also eager to work with the Department of Defense ("DOD") and the military branches to support efforts on financial education.

-AFSA is eager to work with the Consumer Financial Protection Bureau's ("CFPB") Office of Servicemember Affairs to continue to encourage standards of ethics to ensure servicemembers and their families are not targeted by unfair lending practices.
+AFSA hopes to be a resource to the Consumer Financial Protection Bureau's ("CFPB") Office of Servicemember Affairs in order to encourage standards of ethics and ensure that servicemembers and their families are not targeted by unfair lending practices.
 Leveraging our industry's resources can increase the ability of the CFPB to ensure that servicemembers and their families are treated fairly.

 Occasionally, concerns about potentially abusive practices are brought to the attention of AFSA and its members.
-Whether these concerns relate to civilian or military customers, we take such matters very seriously.
-AFSA members strive to respond promptly to individual consumer complaints as soon as they are made aware of them.
+Whether these concerns relate to civilian or military consumers, we take such matters very seriously.
+AFSA members strive to respond promptly to individual customer complaints as soon as they are made aware of them.
 However, oftentimes generalized observations are made about lending practices based upon anecdotal examples that do not represent industry norms.
-Furthermore, observations relating to certain types of short-term credit products that AFSA members do not offer have sometimes been applied to traditional installment loans, which, as discussed below, carry significantly different features and are structured under a more disciplined debt reduction schedule than the newer hyper-lending products - which have been where problems have arisen for servicemembers.
+Furthermore, observations relating to certain types of short-term credit products that AFSA members do not offer have sometimes been applied to traditional installment loans, which, as discussed below, carry significantly different features.
+Traditional installment loans are underwritten strictly based upon the borrower's ability to repay and they are structured under a more disciplined debt reduction schedule than the newer hyper-lending products - which have been where problems have arisen for servicemembers who become trapped in a cycle of debt.

 In general, the rare cases of alleged illegal behavior could, and should, be addressed under existing consumer protection statutes and regulations, or the criminal code, at the state and federal levels.
-Where there is empirical data to support a pattern or practice of such behavior, AFSA and its members are extremely interested to know about it so that we may take steps proactively to address shortcomings in compliance.
+Where there is empirical data to support a pattern or practice of such behavior, AFSA and its members are extremely interested to know about it so that we may take steps proactively to address shortcomings in compliance with the law.